snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 - Work life balance
 - Personal brand building or reputation

 I prefer writing them down beforehand.
-It get harder to make a decision when you have multiple offers, each with their own pros and cons.
-Having a list handy about why you started interviewing and what you were really looking to get out of it can help break ties later and take the emotions out.
+It gets harder to make a decision when you have multiple offers, each with their own pros and cons.
+Having a list handy about why you started interviewing and what you were really looking to get out of it can help break ties later and take the emotions out of the decision making.

 ### Where do you want to go?